Heman-M1991/python-data-analysis-projects/README.md

 ### Exercise 02

-Introduction to data manipulation and analysis using Python.
+Introduction to data manipulation, cleaning, and exploratory data analysis using Python.

 ### Exercise 05